∞ STAGE THREE ∞

 “Sorry, I had no idea…great to see you didn’t though…”

 There wasn’t much getting past Denise’s place at Fulton and 25th Avenue.
-Enroute to that ritualistic Ocean Beach revisit, I had spotted Thibeaux Cauler moving some garage furniture into a small Mazda pick-up, his growing dreads piled high under a crocheted Rasta applejack brim/hat, earth brown dashiki open at the black Kung-Fu shorts.
+En route to that ritualistic Ocean Beach revisit, I had spotted Thibeaux Cauler moving some garage furniture into a small Mazda pick-up, his growing dreads piled high under a crocheted Rasta applejack brim, earth brown dashiki open at the black Kung-Fu shorts.
 Before I could fully stop to say hi, he had me on the heavy end of an old arm-worn sectional, loading it into the dented truck bed.

 As we pushed and lifted, I caught him up on events Midwestern, including my coin-flip cloverleafing through his St. Louis.
 Cauler updated me in turn on Denise, who had fled Mexican drug tensions, only to spirit herself back to Ann Arbor for an exploratory summit with Warren ‘the porker’.
-Meanwhile, Regina Tzu was upstairs for the asking, although I scarcely knew what to say that way.
-Out of the helping hand, however, I did haul in Thibeaux’s offer for a night or two’s crashing in Denise’s room until I got situated, etc. It must have been the mom’s death part of my story, along with some Heartland homerism, that sealed such a welcome deal.
+Meanwhile, an OMing Regina Tzu was upstairs for the asking, although I scarcely knew what to say, given all that.
+By virtue of the helping hand, however, I did haul in Thibeaux’s offer for a night or two’s crashing in Denise’s room until I got situated, etc. It must have been the Moon’s pause/mom’s passing part of my story, along with some Heartland homerism, that sealed such a welcome deal.

 I had proceeded to wolf down a couple of deli-case salads from the Scandinavian place on Geary Boulevard that Moon and I had muddled through, the kidney bean-garbanzo combo going down much more smoothly this time around.
 A Dinkel Acker to go, and it was back to Denise’s for some rest and retooling, turning on her small Sony to a Friday evening local news review on KQED public TV.
 A post-headline recap and pledge pitch segued into a journalist panel roundtable focused on the recent tax-cut passage of Proposition 13, and increasingly bizarre developments in the local religio-political realm.

 One on-air commentator pointed out that the flock’s benevolent nature had been visibly changing since the Peoples hierarchy had strung chainlink fencing around the Geary temple and fled en masse to Guyana—money, munitions, mind-altering drugs and all.
-Fearful relatives had begun protesting at the temple site, concerned their loved ones’ well-being down in the jungle—pressuring the U.S. Embassy, Rep. Leo Ryan, even the local Guyanese authorities Jim Jones had long been bribing with cash, clothing and contraband galore—to probe the now robotic flock slavishly tending to the dirt poor and barren Jonestown soil.
+Fearful relatives had begun protesting at the temple site, concerned for their loved ones’ well-being down in the jungle.
+They were pressuring the U.S. Embassy, Rep. Leo Ryan, even the local Guyanese authorities Jim Jones had long been bribing with cash, clothing and contraband galore—to probe the now robotic flock slavishly tending to the dirt poor and barren Jonestown soil.

 Who knew how much of this on-dit was true?
 But all told, it was quite a swirl of turmoil for an oily hick preacher from Indiana.
-In any case, harmony, People—did I miss something here, thought I’d left all that hassle behind in Chicago Lawn.
+In any case, harmony, People—did I miss something here, thought I’d parked such bile back in Chicago Lawn.
 So, better to kill the tube, to rest and freshen up as best I could for springing my little cameo on an unsuspecting Sydney Mendel.

 “R-R-Right, mass mailing…” Beyond reeling, I had to wonder how she got wind of my FBC position.
-“Kinda caught the gist of that from your note…”
+Must have been Moon to Faith, plus or minus Lester’s sideshow riff.
+“Kinda missed the gist of that from your note…”

 “Actually, sorta took a leave of absence…”